Wage compression: Low-skilled employees

 Wage compression can negatively impact low-skilled employees through a decrease in their job security.
 Implications of decreased job security for low-skill workers is due to employers paying these workers a wage higher than what correlates to their level of productivity.
 Because of this, firms that need to reduce wage costs or decrease the number of employees will prefer to fire low-skilled workers.
 Consequently, wage compression can decrease the job security of lower-skilled employees.

 High-skilled employees

 Firms which experience wage compression usually value higher-skilled workers more than their lower-skilled counterparts because they have a higher level of productivity relative to their wages.
 Because of this, firms are less likely to make these employees redundant when costs need to be lowered and firms will prefer to keep high-skilled workers.
 Although, high-skilled workers are likely to have greater turnover rates as they seek market clearing rates as well as reduced motivation for results as their experience is not recognised with a pay premium over less experienced colleagues.

+Increased income inequality

+As wage compression increases, the gap between low and high income earners minimises, this also means that the pay gap between employees of different skill, education and experience level minimises, which can very quickly result what is known as income inequality.
+Income inequality is a major factor in wage compression and could be seen as the cause of other effects listed on this page.
+For example, income inequality may result in greater employee turnover, effect the firm's performance via higher levels of employee dissatisfaction and create conflict between workers of all manner.

+Gender pay gap

+There are connections between wage compression and the gender wage gap.
+Santos-Pinto (2012) suggests that employers use wage offers to gesticulate a candidate's productivity or suitability in a given role.
+An employer's inability to individually assess and assign appropriate remuneration to an employee can lead to greater wage compression due to poor markers for success in the workplace.
+Santos-Pinto stipulates that women may be more likely to accept lower wages in a wage compressed environment and that decreasing wage compression may lead to more positive wage outcomes for women in the workplace.
+As women are generally disproportionately underrepresented in higher paying roles they could also potentially be seen as inordinate 'victims' of 'blanket' wage compression.
+Although the gender pay gap as a topic is still widely debated, regardless, it is valuable to consider the different consequences of wage compression for all genders and groups in the workplace.